-ST. LOUIS — A stretch of dangerous heat has arrived in the St. Louis area.
-With temperatures in the triple digits for the next few days and highs in the 90s after that, it's important to know how the heat might be affecting you.
+ST. LOUIS — Summer in St. Louis can mean stretches of high-temperature days and it's important to know how the heat might be affecting you.

 Heat stroke is the most serious heat-related illness.
 According to the CDC, typical symptoms include: